Tips for Taking Atrial Fibrillation Drugs

 Atrial fibrillation (afib) is the most common heart rhythm abnormality among Americans.
 If you have afib, the upper chambers of your heart beat rapidly and irregularly.
 This can cause symptoms like shortness of breath, dizziness, palpitations, chest pain, and fatigue.
 Although an abnormal heart rhythm is not life-threatening, it can lead to dangerous problems like stroke and heart failure.

-Your doctor will probably prescribe drugs to relieve your symptoms and lower your risk of stroke and heart failure.
+Your doctor will probably prescribe drugs to restore a stable heartbeat, to relieve your symptoms and lower your risk of stroke and heart failure.
 There are many options, and the best ones for you depend on your symptoms and your overall health.